m-tassano/fastdvdnet/README.md

 notice and this notice are preserved.
 This file is offered as-is, without any warranty.

-* Author    : Matias Tassano `matias dot tassano at parisdescartes dot fr`
+* Author    : Matias Tassano `mtassano at gopro dot com`
 * Copyright : (C) 2019 Matias Tassano
 * Licence   : GPL v3+, see GPLv3.txt